Featured Story, Part Two of a Three-part Series

 And he was.

 Note: Neither Rep. Gabbard nor Butler responded to requests for interviews.
-Last week, Meanwhile in Hawai'i reviewed a letter purportedly written by a Washington, D.C., publicist hired by Gabbard.
-The publicist stated in the letter that if he has "anything to do say about it, Tulsi will not cooperate with Ms. Gralow."
+Last week, Meanwhile in Hawai'i reviewed a letter purportedly written by a Washington, D.C., publicist hired by Rep. Gabbard.
+The letter is signed by Chris Cooper of The Potomac Square Group.
+It states that if Cooper has "anything to say about it, Tulsi will not cooperate with Ms. Gralow."

-The publicist also attempted to claim that Gralow "is not a reporter."
-The rather mysterious letter contained an odd number of grammatical and factual errors, yet the writer emphasized his eleven years of experience with the Wall Street Journal.
+Cooper also claimed in the letter that Gralow "is not a reporter."
+The rather mysterious letter contained an odd number of grammatical and factual errors, yet Cooper emphasized his eleven years of experience with the Wall Street Journal.
 Gralow has taken the position that if Rep. Gabbard actually paid for this letter, she deserves a refund.
-This publicist was apparently trying to convince another news organization not to publish an article by Gralow.
+Cooper was apparently trying to convince an editor at another news organization not to publish Gralow's work.
+Meanwhile in Hawai'i attempted to contact Cooper twice and received no response.

 Mahalo for reading.